All Episodes

 Thank you very much.

-In the last uh uh uh what in the last hour you seem to just swallow hook, line and sinker, the story that the health care cost is a really major problem facing the auto industry.
+In the last hour, you seem to just swallow hook line and sinker the story that the health care cost is the really major problem facing the auto industry.

 They get treated in the American health care system.